 Check out: Learning how to network is a valuable skill, but can be difficult to learn if you are shy.
-Here is a great article that works through how to network effectively.
+Here is a great article from Duct Tape Marketing that works through how to network effectively.

 When you graduate you may have connections through your professors, other students or maybe through your parents, but you can’t just rely on these sources.
 Subscribe or become a member to different associations within your industry.

 This will keep you up to date on developments and news within the field and also make you aware of events and conferences that you can attend.
 These are great to participate in, not only for the knowledge you will gain, but also the people you will meet.

 Tip: Need to know the ins and outs of how to knock an interview right out of the park.
 Read this blog and learn some easy steps to help you with your next interview.

 When you have landed that interview from your great networking abilities, elevator speech, and perfectly composed resume and cover letter, now comes the real preparation.

 There are a number of important steps you need to take before the interview even happens.
 Take time to research the company, prepare questions, know what to wear and what to bring.
 During the interview be aware of your body language and your active listening.